Indians eliminated minutes after losing to Nats | Devdiscourse

 Gerardo Parra had three hits, including a home run, and drove in four runs as the host Washington Nationals defeated the Indians 8-2 on Friday night, and Cleveland was eliminated from playoff contention shortly after the defeat.
 When the Rays (96-64) completed a 6-2 win over the host Toronto Blue Jays, Tampa Bay wrapped up the final American League playoff berth.
 The Oakland A's (96-63) clinched one of the two AL wild cards when Cleveland (93-67) lost its third game in a row.

-Washington (91-69) earned its sixth straight win and ensured it would at least maintain its one-game lead over the Brewers for the top spot in the National League wild-card race.
-Milwaukee was playing later Friday night at Colorado.
+Washington (91-69) earned its sixth straight win, and combined with Milwaukee's loss in Colorado later Friday, raised its lead over the Brewers (89-71) to two games in the race for the top wild card with two games left.
 Parra hit a solo homer, a two-run double and a sacrifice fly.
 Trea Turner's two-run homer capped a five-run sixth inning for Washington, which has won eight of nine.

 Washington starter Austin Voth (2-1) allowed two runs on two hits over six innings, striking out five without a walk.
 The Indians managed just three hits total against four Washington pitchers.
 Cleveland reliever Nick Goody (3-2) pitched two-thirds of an inning and allowed four runs.
 Starter Zach Plesac was lifted after five innings and 74 pitches.
 He gave up two runs on six hits and a walk with six strikeouts.